 The Town adopted two Premier Gateway Employment Area Phase 1B Secondary Plans through Official Plan Amendments (O.P.A.s) 31A and 31B in June 2018 in order to create a comprehensive framework for development of the area and incorporate the findings of the Scoped Subwatershed Study.
-These Secondary Plans have not yet been approved by the Region of Halton.
+These Secondary Plans have recently been approved (December 2019) by the Region of Halton.
 O.P.A.
-31B will also add 75 ha of additional employment land into the urban area to replace the lands lost through the corridor protection of the Halton Peel Boundary Area Transportation Study/Greater Toronto Area West Corridor Study.
+31B adds 75 ha of additional employment land into the urban area to replace the lands lost through the corridor protection of the Halton Peel Boundary Area Transportation Study/Greater Toronto Area West Corridor Study.
 The Secondary Plans incorporate Prestige Industrial and Business Commercial Area designations.
 The Business Commercial designation permits hotel uses in addition to the Prestige Industrial uses.
 The policies also allow existing residential uses in the Prestige Industrial Area to be zoned to recognize those existing uses as well as home occupation and office uses.

-Figures 2-9 and 2-10 represent the land-use schedules for the adopted (but not yet approved) Secondary Plans created through O.P.A.s 31A and 31B.
+Figures 2-9 and 2-10 represent the land-use schedules for the adopted (recently approved) Secondary Plans created through O.P.A.s 31A and 31B.